Official Site Links

 Jackson and his wife, Michelle, have three daughters, Jordyn, Baylee and Haydyn.

-Cleveland Browns running back Isaiah Crowell breaks free for 21 yards.
+Cleveland Browns running back Isaiah Crowell weaves through Pittsburgh defense on 67-yard rush.